garrandall/popular-music-data/tracks/oo-wee-baby-i-love-you-fred-hughes.md

 I love you, baby
 But baby, there's no need denying

-Ooh baby, I love you
+Oh baby, I love you
-Ooh-ooh
+Oh-oh
-Ooh baby, I love you
+Oh baby, I love you
 Come back baby, I love you
 Come back baby, I need you